RPLverse/jRPL/README.md

 main(String[]) parses CLI arguments as double, pushes them on the stack, runs the program and prints the top of the stack.

-Without passing --class-name, an auto name like "org.jrpl.gen.demo_ab12cd" is used (with a base-36 timestamp), passing --class-name org.jrpl.gen.Demo, that class will be generated.
+Without passing --class-name, an auto name like "org.jrpl.gen.demo_ab12cd" is used (with a base-36 timestamp), passing --class-name org.jrpl.gen.Demo, that class name will be generated.

 ### Supported syntax
-- Numbers: positive literals only (e.g., 3, 2.5), but negative values are produced via operations (e.g., 0 5 - becomes -5)
+- Positive numbers: negative values are produced only via operations (e.g., 0 5 - becomes -5)
 - Arithmetic: + - * / ^
-- Comparisons: < > <= >= == !=
-  (booleans represented as 0.0 / 1.0)
+- Comparisons: < > <= >= == != (booleans are represented as 0.0 / 1.0)
 - Stack operations: DROP DUP SWAP
 - Control flow: IF THEN … ELSE … END